Wildlife in Selous National Park

 The beautiful Rufiji River

-The most recommended spot is the northern Selous region which has a lush landscape and is a major water source for animals living in the reserve.
-The northern part of Selous National park is now referred to as the Nyerere National park.
+The most recommended spot is the northern Selous region, which has a lush landscape and is a major water source for animals in the reserve.
+The northern part of Selous National Park is now called Nyerere National Park.

 Wildlife in Selous Game Reserve

-The Selous reserve is one of the best places to go wildlife safari in Tanzania.
+The Selous Reserve is one of the best places to go on a wildlife safari in Tanzania.
 The high concentration of a wide variety of animals makes it an ideal place for an exhilarating game drive.
 As there are several lakes inside the reserve, it becomes a hotspot to sight distinct species of animals near such water circuits.

 What makes this game reserve stand out from most is that you can spot rare and unusual species of wild animals in Selous.
 There are approximately 100,000 wildebeests, 145,000 buffalos, 4000 lions, 40,000 hippos, 35,000 zebras, and 250,000 impalas.

-Along with leopards, hyenas, giraffes, and crocodiles, you can also spot Lichtenstein’s hartebeests, waterbucks, bushbuck, greater kudus, and elands.
+Along with leopards, hyenas, giraffes, and crocodiles, you can also spot Lichtenstein’s hartebeests, waterbucks, bushbucks, greater kudus, and elands.

 Impalas in Selous Game Reserve